 "Can you give me a pro forma worksheet to estimate my revenues and profit?"

-What Is the Rule About Financial Performance Representations When Selling Franchises?
+What Is the Rule About Item 19 Financial Performance Representations When Selling Franchises?

-The rule is that as a franchisor you cannot make a financial performance representation unless the financial data is stated and contained in Item 19 of your FDD.
+The rule is that as a franchisor you cannot make a financial performance representation unless the financial data is stated and contained in FDD Item 19.
 If your FDD does not include Item 19 financial performance representations, you cannot, under any circumstance, publicly disclose or provide franchisee candidates with financial performance data or information.
 This restriction will apply to you directly and to all agents that are involved in the franchise sales process, including sales agents, brokers, and other franchise sellers.

 All Item 19 financial performance representations must comply with the federal franchise rule, state rules, and NASAA Franchise Registration and Disclosure Guidelines, including the financial performance representation commentary adopted on May 8, 2017.

-What Type of Information Is Typically Disclosed in a Financial Performance Representation?
+What Type of Information Is Typically Disclosed in an Item 19 Financial Performance Representation?

-What Is the Legal Standard for Developing and Disclosing a Financial Performance Representation?
+What is the Legal Standard Developing Item 19 Financial Performance Representations?

-Can You Include Disclaimers in Your Financial Performance Representations?
+Can You Include Disclaimers in Your Item 19 Financial Performance Representations?

 You can, but the disclaimer that you may use is extremely limited.
 Under NASAA guidelines, you may use only one of the following two disclaimers and nothing more: